MechanicalRabbit/DataKnots.jl/doc/src/start.md

     =#

-Using pipeline composition (`>>`), we can perform `Count` in a nested context; in this case, let's count `employee` records within each `department`.
+Using pipeline composition (`>>`), we can perform `Count` in a nested context; for this next example, let's count `employee` records within each `department`.

     run(ChicagoData,
         It.department